SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/index.md

 Your role as an administrator is vital here, because it is the most important role in making a CRM implementation successful.

-When you’re planning your CRM configuration, it is important to define your data segmentation needs.
+When you're planning your CRM configuration, it is important to define your data segmentation needs.
 You also need to outline which data fields you need to track in various reports.

+> [!NOTE]
-It’s important to note that you can use all the information you register in the system as search criteria when you create target groups for call lists or mailings.
+> You can use all the information you register in the system as search criteria when you create target groups for call lists or mailings.
 Therefore, you should decide what criteria you want to segment your contacts on.

 ## Common things to edit